davidm/lua-compress-deflatelua/README.txt

 === Description ===

-compress.deflatelua is Lua module implementing DEFLATE [1] and gzip/zlib decompression in pure Lua.
+compress.deflatelua is Lua module implementing DEFLATE [5,1], as well as zlib [4] and gzip [6] decompression in pure Lua.

 === Example / Performance ===